qiskit-community/qiskit-camp-europe-19/README.md

 ## I have an idea for the hackathon

-Open an issue using the `New project template` template.
+Open an issue using the [New project template](https://github.com/qiskit-community/qiskit-camp-europe-19/issues/new?assignees=&labels=members+wanted&template=new-project-template.md&title=Project+name).
 Don't worry if your team is not complete yet.
 Tag your project with `members wanted` and describe what kind of member are your searching for in the `Members` section.
 At the beginning of the hackathon, the project should have no more than 5 members.